 The ability of cerium oxides to reversibly form mixed +3 and +4 valence oxides $(CeO_2 \text{ and } Ce_2O_3)$ leads to excellent oxygen storage capacity (OSC).
-It has been reported that the addition of zirconia not only improves the life of the redox cycles but also lowers the reduction temperature [1-2].
+It has been reported that the addition of zirconia not only improves the life of the redox cycles but also lowers the reduction temperature [1].
 Therefore nanoscale ceria zirconia particles have been widely used in automobile three-way catalysts to adjust the local oxygen environment in order to remove the unwanted gases from exhaust to reduce pollution.
-It is easily accepted that nano and bulk properties are different due to their size-dependent effects, for example, surface-tobulk ratio, the number of active sites and possible composition and structure variation at nanometer level etc. Bulk characterization such as x-ray diffraction (XRD), temperature programmed reduction (TPR) and thermal gravimetric analysis (TGA) etc. measure the average or sum the properties a large ensemble of nanoparticles.
+It is easily accepted that nano and bulk properties are different due to their size-dependent effects, for example, surface-to-bulk ratio, the number of active sites and possible composition variation at nanometer level etc. However, extrapolations from "bulk properties" to understand nanoscale materials are frequently problematic, as bulk characterization such as x-ray diffraction (XRD), temperature programmed reduction (TPR) and thermalgravimetric analysis (TGA) etc normally averages or sums the properties a large ensemble of nanoparticles.
 Identification of structural and chemical features of individual nanoparticles could offer substantial opportunities for manipulating nanostructured catalytic materials and understanding their properties.
-For this reason, we have undertaken a detailed in situ environmental scanning transmission electron microscopy (E-STEM) study of the dynamic nanostructural and nanochemical changes that take place in ceria zirconia nanoparticles during redox cycles.
+For this reason, we have undertaken a detailed in situ environmental transmission electron microscopy (E-TEM) study of the dynamic nanostructural and nanochemical changes that take place in ceria zirconia during redox cycles.
 The simultaneous dynamic nanostructure and nanochemistry evolution from individual nanoparticles opens up the possibility to distinguish and optimize their redox activity.